RehabCZ/BetterChunkLoader-1.5.2/README.md

 ### BetterChunkLoader
-This is a plugin for Cauldron-like MC1.7.10 servers that allows players to make chunk loaders.
+This is a plugin for BukkitForge/MCPC+ MC1.5.2 servers that allows players to make chunk loaders.

 This was made for big multiplayer servers that need to restrict chunk loaders.